In January I got rob while traveling. Sad, but nobody got hurt and that is the only thing that matters.

 My termux setup

-• Initialize git by setting the profile.
+by setting the profile. - Clone

-One game-changer is mosh.
+.
 My session is currently running for days, I can go and grab a coffee and take my reader without connection, get back home and continue where I left.
 This is mind-blowing 🎆.

 Conclusion